 We employ a clinical team, who are part of Docly.
 They will need to access your medical records so that we can provide you with services, for example if you have a query or concern about your consultation or treatment, or if the information is needed to assist our Chief Medical Officer with quality assurance.
 Only those employees of Docly who need access to information in order to do their jobs are allowed access.

 Our Docly GPs are responsible for maintaining the privacy of your personal information.
-All Docly clinicians have to demonstrate they have completed NHS training in personal information handling before they can start consulting with our patients.
+All Docly GPs have to demonstrate they have completed training in personal information handling before they can start consulting with our patients.

 We may also use your information to help other organisations delivering NHS or social care to provide you with services.